504 W. Williams Street

 • A small amount of oozing is normal and may mix with your child's own saliva; however, if bleeding becomes heavy have your child bite on a gauze or tea bag for15 minutes.

-• If bleeding continues or is not controlled, or if you have any questions or concerns, call Dr. Jean You immediately at 919-303-2873.
+• If bleeding continues or is not controlled, or if you have any questions or concerns, call our office immediately at 919-303-2873.

 Post Local Anesthesia Tips